rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.16
+# Current stable version: 3.4

+### Auguest 29, 2012

+- Added options to select and move, copy, or delete, multiple files from the index page.

 ### Auguest 14, 2012